MohdSaad01/python_mini_projects/README.md

 - **Leap Year Checker**: Determines whether a given year is a leap year.
 - **Pizza Payment Calculator**: Calculates the total cost of a pizza order based on selected options.
 - **Rock-Paper-Scissors Game**: Classic game where the user plays against the computer.
+- **Prime Number Checker**: Determines whether a given number is a prime.

 *Note:Each project is self-contained and can be run independently.